rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Summer-School.md

 ## Pre-processing

-The strength of shotgun metagenomics is also its weakness: any DNA in your samples will be sequenced with similar efficiencies.
-This is a problem when host microbiome samples are taken since it's possible to get substantial amounts of host DNA included in your samples.
+The strength of shotgun metagenomics is also its weakness: all DNA in your samples will be sequenced with similar efficiencies.
+This is a problem when host microbiome samples are taken since it's possible to get substantial amounts of host DNA included in your raw sequences.
 You should screen out these contaminant sequences before running taxonomic and functional classification.
 It's also a good idea to screen out PhiX sequences in your data: this virus is a common sequencing control since it has such a small genome.

 Below we will screen out reads that map to the human and/or PhiX genomes.
 If your samples were taken from a different host you will need to map your reads to that genome instead.